brymck/sandbox-kt/README.md

 Usage
 -----

+Clone and build the repo with the following:

 ```bash
 git clone git@github.com:brymck/sandbox-kt.git
 cd sandbox-kt
 make
 ```

-To run one of the examples, pass its name to `make`
+To run one of the examples, just pass its name to `make`:

 ```bash
 make coroutines